Quickstart

 ## Inspect the Response Envelope

 Successful responses return a top-level `data` object.
-Read from this public response shape rather than trying to infer anything from Mailrith's internal database tables or app UI.
+Read fields from this public response shape.
+Do not infer fields from Mailrith's internal database tables or app UI.

 List endpoints also include a `pagination` block.
 When `has_more` is true, store `next_cursor` and pass it as `starting_after` on the next request.